-Have you noticed that your outdoor boiler water temp stays low?
+Have you noticed that your outdoor wood furnace water temp stays low?
 Does your blower fan run continuously?

 If these are symptoms you are experiencing, you may have a serious airflow problem that will continue until you TAKE ACTION.